Querying Tanium

 Best Practices

-If TDS can be used to get the data you need, it is usually a better option as a data source than a live question.
-To determine if the sensors you need to read are a good candidate for collection, go to the Interact Module workbench and select the Gear Icon at the top right.
+If TDS has the data you need, it is almost always the best option for a data source over a live question due to its fast response time and low-impact design.
+To determine if the sensors you need to read are a good candidate for collection in TDS, go to the Interact Module workbench and select the Gear Icon at the top right.
 Click the sensor you are interested in and select Add from the dropdown menu at the right.
-If you see a message like the one in the image below with a green checkbox, it means the sensor is probably appropriate for collection in TDS.
+If you see a message like the one in the image below with a green checkbox(This sensor returns a low number of unique results.
+Confirm to register this sensor for collection.), it means the sensor is probably appropriate for collection in TDS.

 In terms of resource consumption, questions and sensors will have varying impacts on endpoints when asking a live Question.
 As sensors are scripts executed on the endpoints, they consume resources from said endpoint.
 For the most part, Tanium questions have a light impact on the endpoint itself, but some sensors are more costly than others.
 Regardless, you should never create an integration that is querying live endpoints every few minutes for data.